Graduateshotline

 Why nursing?

-The U.S. Bureau of Labor Statistics estimates that the nurse's job market will continue to grow at nearly 20%, much faster than the vast majority of other professions.
+The U.S. Bureau of Labor Statistics estimates that the nurse's job market will continue to grow at nearly 20%, much faster than most other professions.
 The median salary for a nurse is around $70,000 a year.
-A comfortable salary and decent job outlook are drawing more and more people to the nursing field.
+A comfortable salary and decent job outlook draw more people to the nursing field.

 It requires an entire staff of experts to tend to the nation's medical care requirements, and nurses will be the crucial link that keeps the medical care system operating carefully.
 They offer to act as liaisons between clients and doctors and, in some instances, also complete physicians' duties.
 Nonetheless, there are various kinds of nurses, and their particular career paths suggest just what education they have obtained, what they specialize in, and the location they will be working in.